Leviticus 19:17-18

 True holiness rejects hatred and vengeance and expresses itself in love for others.

-18 “ ‘You shall not take vengeance, nor bear any grudge against the children of your people; but you shall love your neighbor as yourself.
-I am Yahweh.
+18 Do not seek revenge or bear a grudge against any of your people, but love your neighbor as yourself.
+I am the LORD.

 True holiness rejects hatred and vengeance and expresses itself in love for others.